lexatlas/lexatlas.github.io/index.md

 ![logos](/img/logos.png)
 **Note: This website is a placeholder.
-The actual site will be launched in early April 2021.**
+The newly built site will be launched in early April 2021.**

 ## About the project